 Using type:user, your search returns all user profiles for users that belong to the Customers organization.
 So, you're narrowing your search to the user object and excluding tickets.

 While organizations and groups are properties of the user object, they have their own properties that can be searched as well.
 The following query allows you search only for organization tags, excluding tags of the same name that may be used in other elements of your Zendesk such as tickets and forum topics.

 Searching by date

-Date properties (such as created, updated, and solved) can be combined with search operators to return data from a specific date, on or previous to a certain date, and on or after a certain date.
+Date properties (such as created, updated, and solved) can be combined with search operators to return data from a specific date, before a certain date, and after a certain date.
 The date format for all the date properties is YYYY-MM-DD.

 Searching within a date range

 Here's the list of ticket properties that can be searched.
 For more information about searching tickets, see Searching tickets.

 There isn't a property keyword for the ticket ID.
 Instead, you simply search for the ticket by its ID number in the following format:

 |created||The date the ticket was created.

 |updated||The date of the most recent ticket update.